Tax Management India. Com

 X X X X Extracts X X X X

-..... security is liable to be forfeited in accordance with sub- clause 17.6 (b) of the ITB.
+..... and the bid security is liable to be forfeited in accordance with sub- clause 17.6 (b) of the ITB.
 Now adverting to the Annexures, the statement of B.Upper Dam price bid submitted by respondents 1 to 4 discloses that with reference to each work item the quantity thereof is mentioned.
 The bidder is expected to give the unit price in Indian Rupee as well as in U.S. Dollar both in figures as well as in words and enter the line item total resulting from multiplying the unit rate by the quantity.
 A plain reading of sub-clause (b) of Clause 29.1, referred to above, leaves no room for doubt that once the unit rate and line item total are filled in by the bidder, both the quoted unit rate and item total are treated as unalterable at the instance of the bidder though arithmetic errors in arriving at line item total by multiplication are permitted to be corrected by the appellants authorised representative.
-This being the intendment of the ITB, we shall now examine : (i) whether the correction made by the appellant in the bid documents of respondent Nos.1 to 4 and consequential evaluation of their bid communicated with letter dated December 18, 1999 are valid in law; and (ii) whether respondents 1 t .....
+This being the intendment of the ITB, we shall now examine : (i) whether the correction made by the appellant in the bid documents of respondent Nos.1 to 4 and consequential evaluation of their bid communicated with letter dated December 18, 1999 are valid in law; and (ii) whether resp .....

 X X X X Extracts X X X X